QyperXit/-barber-booking-3.0/PROJECT_REFERENCE.md

 1. Set their availability by day of week using the availability component
 2. View and manage their appointments
 3. Update their profile information
+4. Connect their Stripe account through the Settings tab in the dashboard

 ## Key Functions